Tzvi Hersh Weinreb

-Rabbi Dr. Tzvi Hersh Weinreb (born 1940) is an ordained rabbi, a qualified psychotherapist and the Executive Vice President Emeritus of the Orthodox Union, the largest Orthodox Jewish organisation in North America; a position he has held since 2002.
-Rabbi Dr. Weinreb serves as the Editor-in-Chief of the Koren Talmud Bavli with commentary by Rabbi Adin Steinsaltz.
+Tzvi Hersh Weinreb (born 1940) is an American ordained rabbi and psychotherapist who is the Executive Vice President Emeritus of the Orthodox Union, the largest Orthodox Jewish organisation in North America; a position he has held since 2002.
+Weinreb serves as the Editor-in-Chief of the Koren Talmud Bavli with commentary by Adin Steinsaltz.

 Rabbinic ordination and education

 He received his rabbinic ordination from the Rabbi Jacob Joseph Yeshiva in New York.
 He received his master's degree in Psychology from the New School for Social Research, and earned his PhD from the University of Maryland.
 For 13 years he was the rabbi at Congregation Shomrei Emunah in Baltimore.
 He served on the Rabbinic Cabinet of United Jewish Communities, on the Executive Committee of the Rabbinical Council of America, and on the boards of various other organizational and educational institutions.

-Interaction with the Lubavitcher Rebbe
+Career

 In what Weinreb calls a "life changing phone call", the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson, responded to Weinreb's (anonymous) request for advice at a critical point in his life, that he consult with "A Jew in Maryland, whose name is Weinreb".
-Upon revealing to Rabbi Schneerson that he himself was Rabbi Weinreb, the Rebbe replied that "sometimes one must consult with oneself".
+Upon revealing to Schneerson that he himself was Rabbi Weinreb, the Rebbe replied that "sometimes one must consult with oneself".

 This piece of advice was regarded by Weinreb as highly invigorating and empowering.